MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 Most applications manipulate and display sets of data, such as a gallery of images or a set of email messages.
 The XAML UI framework provides ListView and GridView controls that make it easy to display and manipulate data in your app.

+This article discusses the following important APIs: [ListView class](/uwp/api/windows.ui.xaml.controls.listview), [GridView class](/uwp/api/windows.ui.xaml.controls.gridview), [ItemsSource property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource), and [Items property](/uwp/api/windows.ui.xaml.controls.itemscontrol.items).

 > [!NOTE]
-> **Important APIs** discussed in this article: [ListView class](/uwp/api/windows.ui.xaml.controls.listview), [GridView class](/uwp/api/windows.ui.xaml.controls.gridview), [ItemsSource property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource), and [Items property](/uwp/api/windows.ui.xaml.controls.itemscontrol.items).
->
 > ListView and GridView both derive from the [ListViewBase](/uwp/api/windows.ui.xaml.controls.listviewbase) class, so they have the same functionality but display data differently.
 In this article, discussions about *list views* apply to both the ListView and GridView controls, unless otherwise specified.
 Likewise, in discussions of classes, such as ListView or ListViewItem, the *List* prefix can be considered interchangeable with *Grid* in, for example, *GridView* or *GridViewItem*.

-ListView and GridView controls provide many benefits for working with collections.
+ListView and GridView controls provide many benefits as you work with collections.
 Both are easy to implement and provide basic UI, interaction, and scrolling while being easily customizable.
-And both can be bound to existing dynamic data sources, or to the hard-coded data provided in either the XAML itself or the code-behind.
+And both can be bound to existing dynamic data sources, or to the hard-coded data that's provided in either the XAML itself or the code-behind.

-Both controls are flexible to use in a variety of scenarios but, overall, they work best with collections in which all items should have the same basic structure and appearance, as well as the same interaction behavior.
-That is, they should perform the same action when clicked (for example, open a link or navigate).
+Both controls are flexible to use in a variety of scenarios but, overall, they work best with collections in which all items have the same basic structure and appearance, as well as the same interaction behavior.
+That is, they should perform the same action when they're clicked (for example, to open a link or navigate throughout an app).

 ## Compare the ListView and GridView controls